thriveweb/deking-new/content/services/room-builder.md

       If you are contemplating adding one or more rooms (and maybe a deck as well) to your current home we would love to talk with you and discuss your ideas and requirements.
 Please contact us on 1800 335 464 or complete an enquiry form on our website.
-We service Brisbane, Gold Coast, Toowoomba and Lockyer Valley areas and would love to help you get your home extension and deck dreams underway.
+We service Brisbane, Gold Coast, and Lockyer Valley areas and would love to help you get your home extension and deck dreams underway.
     podImage: /images/uploads/fullsizeoutput_2157.jpg
 videoTitle: ''
 videoContent: ''